clo4/deno_mock_fetch/README.md

 // This object can also be destructured. const mockFetch = mf.sandbox();

-// Create a ky instance that uses mocked fetch without ever touching the global const myKy = ky.extend({
+// Make a ky instance that uses mocked fetch - never touching the global fetch.
+// Using a prefix URL means you won't need to write the URL every time. const myKy = ky.extend({
   fetch: mockFetch.fetch,
-  // Using a prefix URL means you won't need to write the URL every time
   prefixUrl: "https://anyurlyouwant.com",
 });